Integral-X/smart-cv-builder-ui/README.md

-# Smart CV Builder
+# CRACK CV

 A comprehensive CV building and job application tracking platform built with Next.js 15, TypeScript, and Feature-Sliced Design architecture.

 ## Project Overview

-Smart CV Builder is an all-in-one platform that helps users create professional resumes, track job applications, prepare for interviews, and identify skill gaps.
+CRACK CV is an all-in-one platform that helps users create professional resumes, track job applications, prepare for interviews, and identify skill gaps.
 The platform provides AI-powered insights for resume optimization, personalized learning roadmaps, and a centralized dashboard for career management.

 ### Key Features